 - New Creates a new I/O PDC file and saves it into the <Project_location>\constraint\io folder.
-There are two options: - Create New I/O Constraint - Create New I/O Constraint From Root Module -- This will pre-populate the PDC file with information from the Root Module

-Having selected the create method:

-- When prompted, enter the name of the constraint file. - The file is initially opened in the text editor for user entry. - Import Imports an existing I/O PDC file into the Libero SoC project.
-The I/O PDC file is copied into the <Project_location>\constraint\io folder. - Link Creates a link in the project's constraint folder to an existing I/O PDC file (located and maintained outside of the Libero SoC project). - Edit with I/O Editor Opens the I/O Editor tool to modify the I/O PDC file(s) associated with the Place and Route tool. - Check Checks the legality of the PDC file(s) associated with the Place and Route tool against the gate level netlist.
+There are two options: - Create New I/O Constraint - Create New I/O Constraint From Root Module -- This will pre-populate the PDC file with information from the Root Module - Having selected the create method: - When prompted, enter the name of the constraint file. - The file is initially opened in the text editor for user entry. - Import Imports an existing I/O PDC file into the Libero SoC project.
+The I/O PDC file is copied into the Project location>\constraint\io folder. - Link Creates a link in the project's constraint folder to an existing I/O PDC file (located and maintained outside of the Libero SoC project). - Edit Opens the I/O Editor tool to modify the I/O PDC file(s) associated with the Place and Route tool.